Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval: Appendix

 \subsection{\spacename\ Additional Results on the Recall Metric}

 In Fig. \ref{fig:exp_vapca}, we show the advantage of using \spacename\ for embeddings of three models on the mean Average Precision at $\mathbf{k}$ (mAP@$\mathbf{k}$) metric.
 Here, in Fig. \ref{fig:appendix_vapca_recall}, we show additional results on the Recall@$\mathbf{k}$ metric.
 We observe very similar trends on the Recall@$\mathbf{k}$ metric as we did on the mAP@$\mathbf{k}$ metric.
-We release a reproducible codebase for readers to experiment with both metrics.